tomas-kulhanek/ha-jablotron-futura/README.md

 ## Install

-1. Unzip the archive into your Home Assistant `config/custom_components/jablotron_futura/` folder.
+1. Unzip the archive and copy `custom_components/jablotron_futura` into your Home Assistant `config/custom_components/` folder. (or you can use custom repositories in HACS)
 2. Restart Home Assistant.
 3. Go to *Settings → Devices & Services → Add Integration* and search for **Jablotron Futura**.
 4. Enter the IP (`192.168.23.10`), port (`502`), and unit ID (`1`).

+### Yaml Configuration
+If you prefer YAML configuration, you can still use the `jablotron_futura.yaml` file in your `config` directory.
+This is optional and not required for the integration to work.

 ## Entities